 - While the fruit is roasting, blend together the Greek yogurt and lemon juice in a medium bowl.
 Mix in honey to taste, until it is barely sweet enough for your liking (keep in mind that the berries will be very sweet).
 Add more lemon juice if you want tart popsicles.

 - Let the berries cool for at least ten minutes, then scrape the berries and all of their juices into the bowl of yogurt.
 Use a big spoon to gently fold the mixture together (for a marbled effect, do not mix thoroughly).

-- Use the spoon to transfer the yogurt blend into the popsicle mould and freeze for at least four hours.
+- Use the spoon to transfer the yogurt blend into the popsicle mould and insert popsicle sticks.
+Freeze for at least four hours.
 When you’re ready to pop out the popsicles, run warm water around the outsides of the moulds for about ten seconds and gently remove the popsicles.
 Enjoy immediately.

 - Inspired by The Year in Food.

 - Yields 8 3-ounce popsicles (24 ounces in total).